How to get the most out of the customer reviews with an Airtable system

 This is how we used user reviews to create copy for our client’s website.

 This is an example of a review that was very useful to us.
 It described customer experience and told us what’s really important to them.
-It’s the nice terrace/patio covered with wine arbor, its location – shaded area, and quick and attentive staff.
+It’s the nice terrace/patio covered with a wine arbor, its location – a shaded area, and quick and attentive staff.

 We used that information along with information from other reviews to create paragraphs describing the restaurant.